×

 Facts About The Blush You Are Wearing 😊

 2. Animals do not blush.
 The reason?
 They are not endowed with the ability to think conceptually or to consider moral issues.
-This fact has created a major dilemma for those who hold to evolution.
-If man evolved from lower animals, why do we blush alone?
-Hmmm... but, on another note, could you imagine a blushing puppy!!!
-AHHH...
-I would die from adorableness!
+Charles Darwin called blushing "the most peculiar and human of all expressions."
+Oh my goodness, could you imagine a blushing puppy?! ❤️❤️❤️❤️❤️

 Pound puppy blushing